naomi-woo/naomi-woo/README.md

 ## 🔭 What I'm focusing on now
-- Completing the IBM Data Analyst Certificate
+- Building hands-on portfolio projects (Capstone in progress!)
-- Preparing for portfolio projects (Capstone coming soon!)
+- Expanding my skills in data visualization (Tableau, Power BI)
 - Actively applying to **remote and international roles** in data analytics

 <br/>